 One of the biggest thrills for members of the Educational Outreach staff is performing for young children.
 We have the capability to bring music of Early America right into your classroom!
 We provide groups as small as one fifer to bring a slice of history right to you.
 We can play for your class and also talk about the history of the music we play, the uniform we wear, and what it would have been like to serve as a musician in the Continental Army.

 A Musical Revolution is a dynamic presentation that explains the uses of military and social music at the turn of the 18th century.
 The performance provides an oppurtunity for the Fife and Drum Corps to explain the history of its instruments and the capacity in which they are used today.
 The performance brings to life historical repertoire dating to the Revolutionary War and also presents modern versions of traditional tunes that have been adapted for the Corps' modern day mission.

 Requesting an Educational Program

 Since the Fife and Drum Corps' educational programs offer such a wide array of topics and presenters, we ask that you contact us to discuss what we can arrange for your particular situation.
-Please contact Staff Sergeant Matthew Bell, Coordinator of Educational Programs at 703-696-0058 or by email at email@example.com.
+Please contact Sergeant First Class Matthew Bell, Educational Outreach Coordinator at 703-696-0058 or by email at email@example.com.